Genymobile/genymotion_platform_vendor_genymotion_security_public/README.md

 ## Description

-This repository stores Genymotion Android development and release keys, and corresponding .mk that are included from device.mk.
+This repository stores Genymotion Android development and release keys, and corresponding .mk that we include internally in our `device.mk`.
+Third party  developpers can use the release keys to sign their own applications in order to grant them system privileges.

 `dev-keys` are used in `device.mk` to sign the system at build (properties are flagged with dev-keys).
 We use `dev-keys/testkey`, but the build system flags them as `dev-keys`, as they are not the default AOSP keys.